cabouman/mbirjax/docs/source/overview.rst

     Supports proximal map interfaces, so it can be used with PnP deep neural net priors.

-We provide simple demo scripts located in `[mbirjax/demo] <https://github.com/cabouman/mbirjax/tree/main/demo>`__ that make it easy to get started.
+We provide simple demo scripts located in `mbirjax/demo <https://github.com/cabouman/mbirjax/tree/main/demo>`__ that make it easy to get started.
-We also have a bash install script at `[mbirjax/demo] <https://github.com/cabouman/mbirjax/tree/main/dev_scripts>`__.
-Also, installing JAX is not too difficult on most platforms and is getting easier.
+You can use pip install to install mbirjax or install from source using the install script at `mbirjax/dev_scripts <https://github.com/cabouman/mbirjax/tree/main/dev_scripts>`__.

 **Geometries**